News – 13.03.25

 HMRC regularly carry out payroll inspections and may seek to recover unpaid PAYE, plus penalties and interest from the academy, if they believe a worker has been treated incorrectly as self-employed.
 A careful review of each new contractor’s working arrangements can help to keep the academy’s employment tax position secure.

-An academy might make various business supplies that could be taxable supplies for VAT purposes, such as facilities hire, catering for staff and governors, advertising, staff secondments, sale of sports equipment and sale of school uniforms.
-If the level of taxable supplies exceed the VAT registration threshold (currently £85,000), the academy will be required to register for VAT.
-If it fails to register at the correct time it will be liable for penalties as well as the VAT due on the supplies made.
+An academy might make various business supplies that could be taxable for VAT purposes, such as facilities hire, catering for staff and governors, advertising, staff secondments, sale of sports equipment and sale of school uniforms.
+If the level of taxable supplies exceeds the VAT registration threshold (currently £90,000), the academy will be required to register for VAT.
+If it fails to register at the correct time, it will be liable for penalties as well as the VAT due on the supplies made.
 Monitoring the turnover from taxable supplies on a rolling monthly basis will ensure that any obligation to register for VAT is identified at the correct time.

-A Multi-Academy Trust (MAT) with just a few schools may well find that it has breached the threshold for VAT registration with what could appear to be a small amount of taxable business supplies in each school.
+A Multi-Academy Trust (MAT) with only a few schools may find that it has breached the threshold for VAT registration with what could appear to be a small amount of taxable business supplies in each school.

 Where academies are not VAT registered, they can recover the VAT incurred in relation to their non-business activities on form VAT 126.
 However, this form cannot be used to recover the VAT incurred on the business supplies they make.
-If an academy or MAT enters 100% of the VAT it incurs on form VAT 126 without carrying out any apportionment, it will be over-claiming VAT and would be liable to potential interest and penalties in respect of the incorrect claim.
+If an academy or MAT enters 100% of the VAT it incurs on form VAT 126 without carrying out any apportionment to reflect business activity, it will be over-claiming VAT and will be liable to potential interest and penalties in respect of the incorrect claim.
 VAT 126 claims should therefore be reviewed carefully.

 Most building work will be standard rated, but there are specific zero rate reliefs for new buildings or charity annexes that are used solely for a relevant charitable purpose.
-Whilst in most instances academies should be able to reclaim VAT incurred on such projects, that will not always be the case and therefore advice should be sought on the optimum structure, particularly as projects of this nature may involve potentially significant VAT costs.
+Whilst in most instances academies should be able to reclaim VAT incurred on such projects, that will not always be the case and advice should be sought on the optimum structure, particularly as projects of this nature may involve potentially significant VAT costs.
+Professional fees will always be subject to VAT, but the use of a 'design and build' structure can be helpful in circumstances where VAT represents a cost.

 Academies involved with such projects must also consider the application of the capital goods scheme.

-Academies or MATs with payroll costs above £3 million are generally required to pay a 0.5% levy on their payroll from 6 April 2017.
+Academies or MATs with payroll costs above £3 million are generally required to pay a 0.5% levy on their payroll.
 This levy can be used to fund apprenticeship training for the academy’s staff by setting up a levy account.

 Academies are charities for tax purposes and are eligible to claim gift aid on qualifying donations from individuals, increasing their value by 25%.
 In order to make a claim, the academy will need to register with HMRC Charities and obtain a gift aid declaration from the donor.